 Day 1: Starting The Adventure

-We meet at the Antlers Inn in Vernal, Utah, at 7:00 AM, shuttle to the launch site, meet the crew, have a safety briefing, and then launch.
+We meet at the Microtel Inn and Suites in Naples, Utah, at 7:00 AM, shuttle to the launch site, meet the crew, have a safety briefing, and then launch.
 We float for a short while as we enter the Yampa River canyon which rises 1000 feet above.
 After entering the canyon we have exciting whitewater all day.
 We will stop and take a short walk to Anderson Hole and Stubbs Cabin.

 The scenery is spectacular and offers great views around every corner.
 Midday, the guides will prepare a fresh buffet lunch along the riverbank.
 After Lunch we have the option run the big rapids Tee Pee, and Big Joe right before camp or on day two first thing after we launch for the day.

 This evening, relax by the river while the guides prepare hors d'oeuvres and dinner.
 Campsites are well maintained by the Park Service with wonderful camping spots.
 Camp under Ponderosa and Box Elder trees, and let the sound of the river lull you to sleep.

 Note: Meals are served from a set daily menu, but you are welcome to request in advance, special dishes or tell us if there are particular things you would prefer not to have.

 Potential Hiking Opportunities: Stubs Cabin, Tee Pee, Big Joe, Harding Hole